Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Viri Estevez about 3 years ago
+Viri Estevez over 3 years ago

 I fully support the expansion of ERES!
 As a parent looking for a pre-Kinder to 8th grade school in my neighborhood that provides a high quality education there is no other choice but ERES.
 I was disappointed to learn that they were expected to close due because OUSD playing politics.
 I toured Horace Man & Global Families in early 2020, my neighborhood schools, and then comparing to ERES, there was no contest when looking at the community ERES built and also the test scores.
 It disappoints me to see Oakland educators commenting here that didn't do the research and are telling lies to save their jobs.
 My husband and I studied our options when looking for where to enroll our child.
 ERES tests better than any other school in the Fruitvale K-8 with kids of color, and racially ERES is identical to Horace Man & Global Families so saying it doesn't rep the Fruitvale is a FLAT OUT LIE.
 Be honest about where you are and that you're not a quality option and then maybe you can actually improve!